elastic/cloud-on-k8s/operators/cmd/cert-initializer/README.md

 # Cert initializer

-Intended to run as an init container in Elasticsearch pod, it handles private key and CSR generation in order for the operator to deliver a TLS certificate.
+Intended to run as an init container in an Elasticsearch pod, it handles private key and CSR generation in order for the operator to deliver a TLS certificate.

 ## Flow of operations